-Baseline studies are still continuing for their Phase II expansion EIS.
+Baseline studies are complete.
 One of the separate actions analyzed under the Phase II expansion EIS would involve the taking of a Golden Eagle nesting site and/or territory.
-The EIS will include necessary NEPA analysis and subsequent Eagle Conservation Plan/take permit(s), developed in conjunction with the U.S.Fish and Wildlife Service (USFWS).
+The EIS will include necessary NEPA analysis and subsequent Eagle Conservation Plan/take permit(s), developed in conjunction with the U.S. Fish and Wildlife Service (USFWS).
 The USFWS, BLM, and NDOW are currently coordinating on potential mitigation for the eagle nest and territory.
+Anticipated release of the preliminary EIS is June 2018.

-Coeur Rochester Inc. (CRI): CRI has submitted Plan of Operations Amendment 11 (POA 11) and baselines are currently ongoing in preparation for NEPA analysis.
+Coeur Rochester Inc. (CRI): CRI has submitted Plan of Operations Amendment 11 (POA 11) and baselines are currently ongoing and a request for quotes has been sent out to prospective EIS NEPA contractors to draft the NEPA document.
 POA 11 will be a significant expansion for CRI.